-In the build-up to the test date, students usually try to learn English vocabulary for IELTS, but don’t practice how to distinguish between the words they will be able to use in a practical situation, and which words only look impressive on paper.
-For example, ‘Sobriquet’ means nickname, but you will rarely see someone use it in a regular conversation.
+In the build-up to the test date, students usually try to learn English vocabulary for IELTS, but don’t practice how to distinguish between the words they will be able to use in a practical situation and the words which only look impressive on paper.
+For example, the word ‘Sobriquet’ means nickname, but you will rarely see someone use it in a regular conversation.
 It is important to choose words carefully and use them in the right context in order to do well in the IELTS exam.

-For the purpose of the IELTS exam, where being able to showcase a varied vocabulary will help you reach a better score, here are a few tips to follow.
+In the IELTS exam, being able to showcase a varied vocabulary will help you reach a better score.
+Here are a few tips to help you do so.

-Newspapers consist of precise, formal writing, helping build a varied vocabulary.
-Use a highlighter to mark unknown words, before checking online or in a dictionary for there exact definition.
+- Newspapers consist of precise, formal writing, which helps in building a useful vocabulary for IELTS.
+Use a highlighter to mark unknown words, before checking online or in a dictionary for their exact definition.
 Academic papers or journals are also a rich source of language you may not be used to.

 Study IELTS at SI-UK